-The sample is defined in terms of a Poisson process both to avoid the effects of self-synchronization and also capture a sample that is statistically as unbiased as possible. {Comment: there is, of course, no claim that real Internet traffic arrives according to a Poisson arrival process. } The Poisson process is used to schedule the delay measurements.
-The test packets will generally not arrive at Dst according to a Poisson distribution, since they are influenced by the network.
+The sample is defined in terms of a Poisson process both to avoid the effects of self-synchronization and also capture a sample that is statistically as unbiased as possible. {Comment: there is, of course, no claim that real Internet traffic arrives according to a Poisson arrival process.} The Poisson process is used to schedule the delay measurements.
+The test packets will generally not arrive at Dst according to a Poisson distribution, nor will response packets arrive at Src according to a Poisson distribution, since they are influenced by the network.

-All the singleton Type-P-One-way-Delay metrics in the sequence will have the same values of Src, Dst, and Type-P.
+All the singleton Type-P-Round-trip-Delay metrics in the sequence will have the same values of Src, Dst, and Type-P.

-Note also that, given one sample that runs from TO to Tf, and given new time values T0' and Tf' such that T0 <= T0' <= Tf' <= Tf, the subsequence of the given sample whose time values fall between TO' and Tf' are also a valid Type-P-One-way-Delay-Poisson-Stream sample.
+Note also that, given one sample that runs from T0 to Tf, and given new time values T0' and Tf' such that T0 <= T0' <= Tf' <= Tf, the subsequence of the given sample whose time values fall between T0' and Tf' are also a valid Type-P-Round-trip-Delay-Poisson-Stream sample.

-4.6.
+3.6.
 Methodologies: